japa/japa.dev/content/runner/extend/creating-reporters.md

+---
+title: Creating reporters
+description: Create a reporter to observe tests progress and display it on the terminal or write it to a file.
+ogImage: creating-reporters.jpeg
+---

 # Creating reporters

-Reporters are used to displaying/saving the progress of tests as they are executed.
+Reporters are used to display/save the progress of tests as they are executed.
 For example, the [@japa/spec-reporter](https://github.com/japa/spec-reporter) shows the progress of tests in the terminal.

 In this guide, we will learn how to create and use custom reporters with Japa.